phiresky/masters-thesis/manuscript.md

   - We use a single shared encoder for the value and confidence estimates
   - The a-priori estimate $μ_{z_0}$ is learnable separately for each feature dimension
-  - The variance of both the a-priori estimate as well as the encoded estimates are rectified using $\text{softplus}$.
+  - The variance of the a-priori estimate as well as the encoded estimates are rectified using $\text{softplus}$.
 - Multiple aggregatable groups are aggregated into separate latent spaces
 - The parameters of the policy and value function are not shared
 - The training algorithm used is PPO